rax-incubate/gcp-mc-demo/README.md

  	- Kubernetes comes next with GKE around 200 USD for this test single cluster with 2 nodes.

- 	- Anthos costs will come to 50 USD a month
+ 	- Anthos costs will come to 50 USD a month.
+Not this is only for the trial of Anthos.
+You can review [https://cloud.google.com/anthos/pricing/](https://cloud.google.com/anthos/pricing/) for the full details.

  	- The rest are generally low ranging in 10s of USD